 You May Need to Pay-to-Play, or Start Applying

 Private land turkey hunting is a different story entirely.
-Because of the high value put on these gobblers, both by hunters and landowners alike, getting access to these birds is a tall order.
-Unless you have a long-lost relative that owns ground down there, you better be prepared to pay an outfitter a couple of grand and to sit on a waiting list for at least a year.
-In this regard, hunting an Osceola can be similar to hunting a Gould’s, where there are not many birds and they are found in very specific areas.
+Because of the high value put on these gobblers, by hunters and landowners alike, getting access to these birds is a tall order.
+Unless you have a long-lost relative who owns ground down there, you better be prepared to pay an outfitter a couple of grand and to sit on a waiting list for at least a year.
+In this regard, hunting an Osceola can be similar to hunting a Gould’s, where there are not many birds, and they are found in specific areas.
 In short, turkey hunting here is no walk in the park.

 Turkey Gear: 25% Off